Graham Phillips (blogger): 2014–2021

 The Guardian wrote in May 2014 that Phillips had "gained notoriety during the conflict in the east for his gonzo-style subjective reports and his sharp online criticism of the Maidan protests and the new Ukrainian government."
 Much of the attention on Phillips was generated by his prolific use of his YouTube channel, with him often uploading 20-30 videos per day, something he combined with his work for RT.
+Phillips' wide-eyed style of reporting earned him a comparison to Timothy Treadwell in Grizzly Man.
 In the course of doing video reports from Donbas in Spring of 2014, Phillips was initially taken captive by both sides.
-In May 2014, Phillips was captured by the Armed Forces of Ukraine while reporting from Mariupol.
-After a day in detention, he was released on the condition that he would immediately leave Ukraine.
-RT expressed outrage over the treatment of Phillips, who was described as a 'sometime RT correspondent'.
+In May 2014, Phillips was detained by the National Guard of Ukraine while reporting from Mariupol.
+According to RT, they demanded that Phillips delete the footage he had filmed and when Phillips refused, he was detained, held in captivity for a day, and then taken to Kyiv by car with a black bag on his head and a gun pointed at him, as he reported.
+In Kyiv he was told he must immediately leave Ukraine.
+At this time, Phillips was described as a 'sometime RT correspondent'.

 After covering the 2014 FIFA World Cup in Brazil as a journalist and England football fan, Phillips returned to report from Donbas in the summer of 2014, an apparent violation of the terms of his May release.
-Phillips was swiftly captured by Ukrainian forces again at Donetsk International Airport, being held for three days, and then deported into Poland and banned from Ukraine for three years.
+Upon going to Donetsk International Airport to report, Phillips was quickly arrested by a group of 18 armed Ukrainian soldiers.
+Phillips was held in captivity for three days then deported into Poland and banned from Ukraine for three years.
 Phillips stated that he was maltreated by the Armed Forces of Ukraine during his detention at the airport, who had stolen his car, a Rover 75, while Ukraine accused Phillips of "supporting terrorism" as a "Kremlin propagandist".
-Despite his ban, Phillips returned again to Ukraine in August 2014.
-In November 2014, Phillips was wounded in the back by shrapnel while reporting from the frontlines of the war in Donbas.
+In breach of his ban, Phillips returned again to Ukraine in August 2014.
+In November 2014, Phillips was seriously wounded in the back by shrapnel while reporting from the frontlines of the war in Donbas.
 At this time, Phillips was working for Russian state channel Zvezda, as a freelancer, having parted company with RT following his second deportation from Ukraine, along with uploading videos to his YouTube channel.

 In late 2014, Russian channel NTV released a film Военкор ('War Correspondent'), inspired by Phillips' early experiences reporting in Ukraine.
-In March 2015, after having covered the Battle of Debaltseve, Phillips returned home to the UK, where he was detained at Heathrow Airport and questioned by MI5 about his work from Donbas.
-No charges were presented against Phillips, who was released after several hours of questioning.
+In March 2015, after having covered the Battle of Debaltseve, Phillips returned to the UK, where he was detained at Heathrow Airport and questioned by MI5 about his work from Donbas; no charges were presented against Phillips, who was released after several hours.